-- 4. Click Add. - 5.
-In the Create New Data Source dialog box, select Simba Oracle ODBC Driver and then click Finish.
+- 4. Click Add. - In the Create New Data Source dialog box, select Simba Oracle ODBC Driver and then click Finish.
 The Simba Oracle ODBC Driver DSN Setup dialog box opens. - 6.
 In the Data Source Name field, type a name for your DSN. - 7.
 Optionally, in the Description field, type relevant details about the DSN. - 8.
-Depending on whether you are connecting using SSL, do one of the following to specify the necessary connection information: - To connect using SSL, select the Use TNS Service Name check box and then, in the TNS Name field, type the TNS name as defined by your tnsnames.ora file.
-For more information, see Configuring SSL Verification on a Windows Machine on page 11. - Or, to connect without using SSL, do the following: - a.
-In the Host field, type the name or IP address of the Oracle server. - b.
-In the Port field, type the number of the TCP port that the server uses to listen for client connections.
+To specify the Oracle database that you want to connect to, do one of the following: - To use server information that is defined in your tnsnames.ora configuration file, do the following: - Select the Use TNS Service Name check box. - b.
+In the TNS Name field, type the net service name that you want to use. - c.
+On your Windows machine, update the TNS_ADMIN environment variable to point to the path of the tnsnames.ora file.